ehurturk/RCMaps/README.md

 To install the dependencies, just run the `setup.sh` file.

-If you encounter any problem, just open the `setup.sh` file
+If you encounter any problem, just open the `setup.sh` file, and copy the text in it and paste it into your terminal and execute them.

 Thanks for being interested in, we are always welcome to any pull requests.